 If you decide to take out an annual policy after this, Coverdrone will refund the cost of the 30-day training/testing policy in full.
 Simply purchase your 30-day policy here to get started with this offer.

-What should I look for when choosing commercial drone insurance?
 The main thing to look out for is an insurance regulation number (EC785/2004).
 If you take out commercial insurance and they don’t comply with this regulation the CAA will not accept your application until rectified.

 Contact the team on 0330 111 8800 between 09:00 to 17:30, Monday to Friday or submit your query below: